grap/odoo-eshop/README.md

 ------------------------

 - Do not host database, datas are requested on the fly to the odoo instance.
-- Cache with Redis, to reduce Odoo call.
 - Use Jinja as a template language (http://jinja.pocoo.org/docs/2.10/)